 Curriculum experiences in the Teacher Education Program are planned to provide a systematic and coordinated program of study.
-Theory, higher order thinking, and practical application experiences, including real and simulated situations, are present in the program offerings.
-The Teacher Education Committee has the primary responsibility for the development and implementation of the teacher education curriculum.
+The program offerings present theory, higher-order thinking, and practical application experiences, including real and simulated situations.
+The Teacher Education Committee is primarily responsible for developing and implementing the teacher education curriculum.
 Professional education faculty, general education faculty, candidates majoring in education, graduates, and Cooperating Teachers are encouraged to provide information and suggestions for developing and revising the curriculum.
 Information on candidate performance and program evaluation is used by the Teacher Education Committee in the curriculum development process.
 Recommendations for curriculum development and change are carefully considered.
 The professor and division chairpersons implement curriculum recommendations to improve individual courses.
 Adding or dropping courses or changes in program or major requirements require approval of the division, the Curriculum Committee, and the faculty.

-In the case of the Teacher Education Program, the Teacher Education Committee makes recommendations to the Curriculum Committee.
+Regarding the Teacher Education Program, the Teacher Education Committee makes recommendations to the Curriculum Committee.